Ganzorig2022/devOps/README.md

 `From Larger to Smaller:`

--   Clusters and Control Planes (AKA brain of a Kubernetes cluster, manages nodes and pods.)
+-   Clusters - set of connected computers (Nodes) configured to run k8s.
 -   Nodes - smallest hardware unit.
-Nodes have pods.
+Nodes have pods, it runs the containers.
 Is a group of one or more pods.
+    -   Master Node (Control Plance) - manages the Kubernetes cluster, responsible for maintaining the desired state of the cluster, scheduling pods, and managing the overall health of the cluster.
+    -   Worker Node - runs the application workloads (pods and containers).
--   Pods (containers - smallest, deployable unit)
+-   Pods - (containers - smallest, deployable unit)
--   Worker Node Components (Containers, kubelet, kube-proxy etc)

 `Cheat Sheet:`